rrpff/Projects/list.md

 [ ] **Quiz Maker** - Make an application which takes various questions form a file, picked randomly, and puts together a quiz for students.
 Each quiz can be different and then reads a key to grade the quizzes.

+[ ] **Sort ExcelCSV File Utility** - Reads a file of records, sorts them, and then writes them back to the file.
+Allow the user to choose various sort style and sorting based on a particular field.

 ##Graphics and Multimedia
 [ ] **Mp3 Player** - A simple program for playing your favorite music files.
 Add features you though are missing from your favorite music player.